bcdev/beam-extapi/README.md

     SET VS90COMNTOOLS=%VS100COMNTOOLS%

-or with Visual Studio 2012 installed
+or with Visual Studio 2012 installed (this is not working; at least not with our build server; reason is not known yet)

     SET VS90COMNTOOLS=%VS110COMNTOOLS%